 Solar electricity is a clean and renewable resource that can provide a variety of benefits to the electrical grid.
 Solar installed behind-the-meter, such as on a homeowner’s rooftop, lowers load on the distribution system and can offset the building’s energy bill, while larger utility-scale solar farms provide clean power to the grid throughout the course of the day.
-Paired with energy storage, solar can continue to provide clean, renewable power even after the sun sets.
+When paired with energy storage, solar can continue to provide clean, renewable power even after the sun sets.
 Learn more about solar technologies from the U.S. Department of Energy’s Solar Energy Technologies Office.

 Solar photovoltaic (PV) panels can be installed in arrays ranging from small, residential rooftop installations that power a home to many acres of solar farm that can power entire towns – thousands of homes, businesses, schools, and other buildings.